The importance of the olive varieties

 Strength ✭✭✩✩✩

-It produces a very fluid and sweet oil without bitter or peppery flavors.
+It produces a very fluid and sweet oil without bitter or peppery flavours.
 It's not too strong, perfect if you need an oil that won't be too bold.
-It has a natural flavor with an herbaceous tone of olive but you can discover apple, banana, and almond too.
+It has a natural flavour with an herbaceous tone of olive but you can discover apple, banana, and almond too.

 PICUDO